oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

 ## **Step 1:** Download the appropriate Oracle NoSQL SDK
 <if type="Java">

 1. Make sure that a recent version of the java jdk is installed locally on your computer.
+2. Make sure you have `maven` installed.
+See [Installing Maven](https://maven.apache.org/install.html) for details.

-2. Use the pre-supplied maven project [pom.xml](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/pom.xml) to configure Oracle NoSQL SDK.
+3. Create a `test` directory.
+Download [pom.xml](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/pom.xml) to configure Oracle NoSQL SDK.
 This grabs the SDK runtime from Maven Central.

 ```
 <copy>